DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/oem/oem-in.md

               prefix: /external-anyproduct
           destination:
             host: external.svc.anyproduct
-            # Replace the port number with the port number of the customer platform (defined in the ServiceEntry).
+            # Replace the port number with the port number of the customer system (defined in the ServiceEntry).
             port: 30080
           authnCheck: false
     ```